twop/forager-travel-case/BUILD.md

 ### Insert Magnets into the Cover

-Note: the magnet orientation relative to the case
+Pay attention to the magnet orientation relative to the case

 ![half](images/build-step-2.jpeg)

 Repeat for the second half.

 ### Insert Magnets and Pins into the Case (Inner Side)